Flank/flank/README.md

 os-version-ids: The API-levels of the devices to run the tests on
 orientations: The orientations, portrait, landscape or both
 locales: The device locales
+environment-variables: To set environment variables.
+Can also be used to enable code coverage
 shard-timeout: Timeout in minutes for each shard
 shard-duration: Duration in seconds for each shard

 numShards: Number of shards